freziertz/html/introduction/what is html.md

 # How the Web Works
 May be you ask yourself where is this information come from how web worked
+When you visit a website, the web server hosting that site could be anywhere in the world.
+In order for you to find the location of the web server, your browser will first connect to a Domain Name System (DNS) server.

 # The Internet Versus the Web